Everyone knows that LEGO is practically a “must have” building system for kids, but is it worth it to invest into its “younger sister” – DUPLO?

 My daughter played for months with houses and castles that my husband had built for her, “improving” their design and filling them with her other toys.
 In fact, she played with her DUPLO houses a lot more than she ever played with her store-bought dollhouse.

-7. Learn that Everything Is Possible
+7. It Allows Kids to Learn that Everything Is Possible

 My daughter is very lucky to have a father who is an amazing LEGO builder.
 He can build whatever she wanted him to build with DUPLO or LEGO bricks and hardly ever needs any special parts.
 But even if your child doesn’t have an older builder to learn from, he or she can experiment, build, and rebuild endlessly while learning both building techniques and spatial reasoning while doing so.

-8. Build Toys for Other Toys
+8. They can Build Toys for Other Toys

 Even now, when she is 8, Smarty really enjoys DUPLO.
 Since the bricks are big, she can scale her projects up.
 She almost never plays with dolls, but recently she pulled out her American Girl Doll (a present from grandma) and made her a potty chair.